 We are happy to help identify space for prospective businesses looking for tenant space once a business plan has been solidified.
 That business plan should include the following information:

 • Anticipated annual sales and anticipated sales tax

 Buying online and having your items delivered to an address within Little Elm‘s geographical boundaries helps because the sales tax from those purchases are allocated to the Town.

 The market determines the need for these services.
-Each business owner will do an analysis to determine if the market can bear another one of these types of businesses.
+Each business owner will analyze to determine if the market can bear another one of these types of businesses.
 Usually, they take smaller spaces and are willing to pay the higher lease rates to be in an area with the draw of a big box retailer.

 We are always happy to take suggestions!
 A contact name and number/email for the business you like is always helpful.
 The biggest challenge is knowing who to contact.
-We consider all suggestions and pursue the businesses that fit in the Town’s Strategic Vision and the probability of the operator’s success.
+We consider all suggestions and pursue the companies that fit the Town’s Strategic Vision and the probability of the operator’s success.
 It is important to know that corporations often have specific criteria that must be met before considering a site.
-Occasionally the town may not meet the benchmarks they require, but we constantly circle back to those businesses in hopes of considering us in the future.
+Occasionally, the Town may not meet the benchmarks they require, but we constantly circle back to those businesses in hopes of considering us in the future.
 So feel free to send your ideas our way!
-We are always willing to chase prospective leads and try and recruit those unique venues to Little Elm.
+We are always willing to chase prospective leads and try to recruit those unique venues to Little Elm.